worikgh/120Pedal/midi_driver/README.md

 ### Configuration File

-The configuration file consists of lines of the form: "c n s"
+The configuration file consists of two sorts of lines:

+1. lines of the form: "x n s"
-* `c` the character 'c'
+  * `x` the character 'x'
   * `n` A MIDI note to translate, an integer in 0..127
   * `s` A command to run if the noteon message containing `n` is received.
     * `s` must be a executable command
     * No arguments are provided for
+2. one or more lines of the form: "c n"
+  * `c` the character 'c'
+  * `n` the channel to monitor
+    * If defined more than once the last definition is used
+	* If missing defaults to 0